lexik/LexikFormFilterBundle/Resources/doc/index.md

 Inner workings
 --------------

-A filter is applied using events.
+A filter is applied by using events.
 Basically the `lexik_form_filter.query_builder_updater` service will trigger a default event named according to the form type, then a listner will apply the filter.
 We provide a subscriber that supports Doctrine ORM and DBAL.

 The default event name pattern is `lexik_form_filter.apply.<query_builder_type>.<form_type_name>`.